 Meanwhile, Teela finds herself faced with Scareglow, an obscure toy from the original toy line that’s basically a glow-in-the-dark skeletor.
 George Daniel Lea has a great article about Scareglow and the horror tropes in Masters of the Universe: Revelation at Ginger Nuts of Horror.
 Scareglow is the ruler of Subternia and feeds on people’s fears.
 He also forces Teela to confront her fears.
 Yes, this is basically C.L.
 Moore’s “Black God’s Shadow” or Fritz Leiber’s “The Price of Pain-Ease” (which also has a magical artefact cut in half) only that the trauma Teela has to overcome is grief and the anger at being lied to and not sexual assault, as with Jirel.

 However, Scareglow isn’t down for long and so he and his minions reappear, just as Teela and her friends are about to pass through the gate that leads from Subternia to Preternia.
 Orko uses the last of his magical powers to hold off Scareglow long enough so the others can escape and then expires.
 Yes, they killed Orko, too, the bastards.
-And yes, I cried, which surprised the heck out of me, because I didn’t particularly like Orko, the blatant comic relief.
+And yes, I cried, which surprised the heck out of me, because I didn’t even particularly like Orko, the blatant comic relief, as a kid.

 …He-Man is stabbed from behind by Skeletor, who’s not dead but has been hiding in Evil-Lyn’s staff, apparently unbeknowst to her.
 He-Man reverts to Adam, Skeletor grabs the sword, says the magic words and turns into Super-Skeletor.